-Mother of 4, father of 3 among the Las Vegas shooting victims
+Las Vegas massacre: Portraits of the 58 victims

 Tom Day Jr.

-Tom Day Jr. died from the shooting, said one of his daughters, Kelsey-Lee Day.
+Tom Day Jr. died in the shooting, said one of his daughters, Kelsey-Lee Day.

+His four children were with him at the concert, according to The Los Angeles Times.

+"He was the best dad," Day’s father, Thomas Day Sr., said, The Times reported.

 Melissa Ramirez